jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 This for-loop sleeps for `1` second on each iteration.
-Thus, if it had executed sequentially, it should have taken the same number of seconds as there are threads availabe.
+Thus, if it had executed sequentially, it should have taken the same number of seconds as there are threads available.
 Instead, it took only 1 second, showing that the iterations were executed simultaneously.
 We can verify this by checking the `Threads.threadid()` of the thread that executed each iteration: